scrapinghub/spidermon/docs/source/item-validation.rst

 against a defined schema.

 Spidermon provides a mechanism that allows you to define an item schema and validation rules that will be executed for each item returned.
-To enable item validation feature, the first step is to enable the built-in item pipeline in your project settings:
+To enable the item validation feature, the first step is to enable the built-in item pipeline in your project settings:

 .. code-block:: python